Dec 29, 2012

 Paul Heß's letter to Empress Marie Therese (A-Wsa, Private Institutionen, Pensionsgesellschaft bildender Künstler, A1/1)

 Of course, the Empress granted Paul Heß a free membership in the Pensionsgesellschaft bildender Künstler.
 His financial situation, however, did not improve.
 At least he was able to procure a secure job for his son Franz Joseph (b.
 8 April 1774 [A-Ws, Tom.
 138, fol.
 109r]), who, being employed as Ingrossist der K.K.
 Tabakgefällsbuchhalterei, provided housing and financial support for his parents.
-On 17 May 1798, Paul Heß committed suicide by jumping into the Danube.
-His body was found almost one month later, and on 15 June 1798, was autopsied in Vienna's General Hospital.
+On 17 May 1798, Paul Heß committed suicide by drowning himself in the Danube.
+His body was found almost one month later, and on 13 June 1798, was autopsied in Vienna's General Hospital (Alservorstadtkrankenhaus 7, fol.
+52).
 The entry in the municipal death register reads as follows.

 The entry concerning Paul Heß's death in the municipal death register (A-Wsa, Totenbeschreibamt 108, H, fol.
 39v).
 See also Wiener Zeitung, 27 June 1798, 1917.